1988–89 Idaho Vandals men's basketball team

 The 1988–89 Idaho Vandals men's basketball team represented the University of Idaho during the 1988–89 NCAA Division I men's basketball season.
 Members of the Big Sky Conference, the Vandals were led by first-year head coach Kermit Davis and played their home games on campus at the Kibbie Dome in Moscow, Idaho.

 The Vandals were 23–5 overall in the regular season and 13–3 in conference play, co-champions in the standings with Boise State; the teams split their late-season series.
 At the conference tournament in Boise, the Vandals again earned a bye into the semifinals, where they beat Montana by 21 points.
-In the final against Boise State, Idaho defeated the host team by seven to earn their first NCAA berth in seven years.
+In the final against Boise State, Idaho defeated the host team by seven to earn its first NCAA berth in seven years.

 Seeded thirteenth in the West region, Idaho met fourth-seed #15 UNLV back in Boise and lost by twelve.